 At Reed, students engage in an individualized and interactive process with Disability & Accessibility Resources and with relevant faculty and staff to determine and arrange reasonable and appropriate accommodations.
 Current and incoming students are encouraged to begin the accommodations process as soon as possible once a potential accommodation need has been identified.

-Students who do not have documentation of a disability, or are not sure whether DAR is an appropriate resource for them, are welcome to email DAR or schedule an appointment to learn more about: the accommodations process, disability documentation guidelines (and how to obtain documentation), as well as other resources that may be available with or without disability accommodations.
+Students who do not have documentation of a disability, or are not sure whether DAR is an appropriate resource for them, are welcome to email DAR or schedule an appointment to learn more about: the accommodations process, disability documentation guidelines and how to obtain documentation, and College resources that may be available with or without disability accommodations.

 - The intake meeting is an opportunity for the student and DAR staff to discuss the nature and impact of the student's disability(ies), review the student's disability documentation together, and explore possible accommodations and resources.

 - In keeping with the individualized and interactive nature of the accommodation process, DAR may ask the student to provide additional information or disability documentation in order to better understand the nature and impact of their condition and their specific accessibility needs.